tmavro/DRS4-client-HVL/README.md

 ## Installation

-Compiling and running the software requires that you've installed libusb-1.0.
-It's also recommended that you use a screen multiplexer, such as tmux.
+Compiling and running the software requires installation of libusb-1.0.
+It's also recommended that you use a screen multiplexer, such as tmux, to enable running drs4client in the background.
 On debian-based systems this can easily be done in terminal:
 ```bash
 sudo apt update && sudo apt -y upgrade && sudo apt-get install libusb-1.0.0-dev tmux
 ```

-To capture temperature data with the MAX31865 pcb, you'll need some python libraries:
+To capture temperature data with the MAX31865 breakout board, you'll need some python libraries:
 ```bash
 sudo pip3 install --upgrade setuptools adafruit-python-shell